 The area where the brickwork joins a section of concrete, or where large areas of brickwork/concrete are joined together are sometimes met by an expansion joint which is a small gap to allow the building to move freely without causing major cracks.
-These are also referred to as movement joints and are generally filled with mastic which is flexible and weather resistant.
-Some of the existing expansion joints have become cracked and are in need of replacing.
+These are generally filled with mastic which is flexible and weather resistant.
+Some of the existing expansion joints have become cracked overtime and are in need of replacing.

-All works carried out to the brickwork areas are an important part of maintaining the building to prevent against water ingress.
+All works carried out to the brickwork areas are an important part of maintaining the building to prevent against water ingress caused by the elements